figo2001/Coffee-Shop-Sales/README.md

-Sure!
-Here’s a template for a GitHub README file for a Coffee Shop Sales Analysis project using Excel:

----

-# Coffee Shop Sales Analysis
+# Coffee Shop Sales Analysis ☕

 Welcome to the Coffee Shop Sales Analysis project!
 This project involves analyzing sales data from a coffee shop using Excel to uncover insights, trends, and opportunities for improvement.